 By Kym Burke

-Although gardening involves occasional heavy lifting, most of what we do in the garden is considered low-load, long-duration movement.
-Primarily, it consists of lifting, carrying, lowering, bending, and reaching.
-The most common injuries reported are on the spine and knees due to the repetitive load from these movements.
-Therefore, a training program that emphasizes proper mechanics will serve the gardening enthusiast well.
+Although outdoor work involves occasional heavy lifting, most of what we do is considered low-load, long-duration movement.
+Primarily, it consists of lifting, carrying, lowering, bending, and reaching – movement patterns you’ve most-likely practiced in the gym Therefore, your gym-based training program that already emphasizes proper mechanics of lifting, carrying, lowering, bending, and reaching will serve youwell.

 One central movement to master is the hip hinge.
-Hinging at the hips rather than bending through the trunk ensures the gardener maintains a neutral spine position.
+Hinging at the hips rather than bending through the trunk ensures you maintain a neutral spine position.
 The traditional bent leg deadlift and forward reaching lunge are ideal exercises that train you to hinge at your hips while raising and lowering your center of mass safely.
 Similarly, torso rotation exercises teach you to rotate your trunk as one unit, thus avoiding unnecessary rotational stress on the spine and knees.

-What about the core?
-It’s no secret that having a strong, functional core is crucial for gardening.
+It’s no secret that having a strong, functional core is crucial for gardening and yardwork.
 Fortunately, big range of motion exercises, performed in neutral posture will strengthen your core for its anticipated demands.
 Also, it never hurts to perform planking exercises as it can improve spinal health.
 Remember: train your core specifically for its anticipated demands.
-It will do us little good to lie on our backs and do crunches to strengthen our cores for gardening!
+It will do us little good to lie on our backs and do crunches to strengthen our core for gardening!

 Standing Extension